MichaelNewberg/FirstRepository/Java_Notes/K8S/Kubernetes-Intro.md

     - this service spins up an external resource (a load balancer) and is the most common tool used for handling external traffic to clusters
     - can be mapped directly to a pod, but is more common to set up "ingress" rules that better direct traffic to the appropriate resources
     - also help keep your applications from being overloaded by requests: they can limit the amount of resources being handled at a time

+# Kubernetes: deployments
+It is not normal to use Kubernetes to handle deploying a single instance of an app: it was built to handle large scale enterprise apps: multiple instances of whatever app provides the service, auxilary software for the monitoring/maintanence, the whole works.
+An easy way to handle multiple pods in a single location is to use a deployment manifest.
+You define the specs of the pod normally within a deployment manifest, but you are also able to control things like replica sets (how many pods do you want), environment variables, volumes and more.

+# Kubernetes: Loadbalancer Limitations
+You can have multiple pods with the same label, and when your service that is a loadbalancer targets those pods you will see in the service info that the service can target multiple pods.
+However, loadbalancers have a limitation: they are unable to disperse the incoming http requests to the multiple pods.
+Instead, one pod will be chosen and your requests will be sent to that one consistently.
+In order to make use of your extra pods and to better balance the load of incoming requests you will need to make use of Ingress rules and an Ingress controller.